MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals-organization.md

 - Organizational Power BI visuals can't be [exported to PowerPoint](../../collaborate-share/end-user-powerpoint.md) or displayed in emails received when a user [subscribes to report pages](../../consumer/end-user-subscribe.md).
 Only [certified Power BI visuals](power-bi-custom-visuals-certified.md) imported directly from the marketplace support these features.
 - Organizational Power BI visuals aren't supported in Power BI report server.
-- Certain visuals don't render if deployed through the organization repository.
+- Certain visuals won't render if deployed through the organization's repository.
 Use the **Add from AppSource** option in the Admin portal to manage the following visuals:

   - Visio
   - Mapbox